Diane Kelly (novelist)

-Diane Kelly is an author of humorous, romantic mystery novels.
+Diane Kelly is an American author of humorous, romantic mystery novels.
+Kelly was a former tax advisor and assistant state attorney general.
+In addition, she is a graduate of a Mansfield, Texas Citizens Police Academy.

 Her Tara Holloway series are humorous mysteries about an Internal Revenue Service, Criminal Investigation (IRS-CI) Special Agent.
 The first book in the series, Death, Taxes, and a French Manicure, won a Romance Writers of America Golden Heart Award.